Rescue Section Equipment

 Dressing, mine (4):

-“Mine” dressings are what we would call sterile first aid dressings today, a package with a sterile bandage and attached lint pad.
-These were for use on yourself or on casualties if you didn’t have your first aid haversack with you.
+were for use on yourself or on casualties if you didn’t have your first

-Dressings, adhesive
+Dressings, adhesive:

 A small tin of sticking plasters for minor cuts & abrasions.
 An ex-Rescue team member told me that they were only to be used on yourself (as you were likely to get small cuts etc whilst doing Rescue work.
 He said it was stressed that if you cut yourself when working in a Fallout contaminated zone, you were to put the plasters on cuts as quickly as possible to stop Fallout particles getting inside your body.